sworks692/CloneMC-entirely-in-Pure-C/README.md

 # CloneMC-entirely-in-Pure-C
 CloneMc is currently a highly early alpha version of a recreation or supposed recreation of Minecraft beta 1.7.3 in Pure C With Open GL Rendering 1.1 that is able to run on systems as low as Windows XP and technically can even run on Windows 98.
 It currently only supports survival mode.

+If anyone is needing to play on the newest zip version of this program CloneMCSingleMultiCodeTest.zip, the zlib.dll from the DLLS folder is a bit too new for old systems, so it is highly recommded it is swapped out for older versions of operating system chosen in C:\Windows\System32.
+Singleplayer worlds is a bit weird.

+The second newest version of this program, in the CloneMCtest + Makefile folder, has good singleplayer worlds, but doesn't support multiplayer like the newest version.

+Testing100.exe was the very first version of this program, it is basically just there now.

 Commits and forks are highly recommend for this project to continue and actually succeed.

 Many tools such as extensive research through YouTube videos, Minecraft Wiki/Fandom, Reddit, java examinations of beta verion, AI tools, and Open Watcom have helped significantly in making this project possible.